spaspalakis/jotne-server/README.md

-This code is written in python 3.8 language
+This Python code is developed using Python 3.8.

-The folder contains four files:
+It's organized into four files within the folder:
-1. main
+1. main.py
-2. login
+2. login.py
-3. upload
+3. upload.py
-4. download
+4. download.py

-You run the main.py function by writing : python3 main.py
+To execute the program, run the main.py script using the following command: python3 main.py

-Arguments :
-for credentials
+The program supports the following command-line arguments:

+Credentials:
 --group #user group
 --user #user name
 --pass #password

+Operations:
 --post #upload a file
 --get #download a file

+File Path:
---path # Path of the image you want to uploa
+--path # Path of the image you want to upload

+For example python3 main.py --post --path ./images/goats_2_fr0050.jpg